Thief Ants Identification Guide

 Life Cycle and Seasonality

-Thief ants undergo complete metamorphosis: egg, larva, pupa, and adult.
-Development from egg to adult worker takes approximately 50-60 days under optimal conditions.
-Queens can live for several years, continuously producing new generations.
+Thief ants go through four life stages: egg, larva, pupa, and adult.
+It takes about 50-60 days for an egg to become an adult worker.
+Queens can live for several years and keep producing new generations.

 Seasonal activity in the Mid-Atlantic region: